Kazhuu/movelister/README.md

 * Generating Details sheet can be quite slow if more than 10 000 lines are for example generated.
 Add time measurements to the code and see are there any easy improvements.
 Socket communication will always be slow, no matter what.

+## Safety notes about Movelister

+There are two security precautions to keep in mind if you want to share Movelister-templates with other people.
+First is that macros can contain arbitrary code - you should always be careful when opening Movelister-templates from any unofficial source.

+Movelister comes with a script that deletes any existing code from a LibreOffice Calc-file and only adds the newest Movelister functionality, so that's one way to get a "verified" Movelister-sheet for yourself.
+There's its own section detailing this process near the end of this file.

+Another security issue is that the "Filters"-column in the Modifiers-sheet is interpreted as code by Movelister.
+In theory, someone could run malicious code by hiding it somewhere on this column.
+It's recommended to examine this column closely before using Movelister-templates from unofficial sources.
+You could always copy the visible contents of the column and delete everything else on it (sans the header) to ensure it doesn't have anything hidden on it.

 ## How To Use